natalieagus/natalieagus.github.io/50002/50002problem_set_2.md

 ### Combinational Construction Rules

-During lecture, we learned two basic principles regarding the class of combinational devices.
-The first allows us to build a combinational device from, e.g., electronic components.
-A combinational device is a circuit element that has:
+During lecture, we learned that a combinational device is a circuit element that has:

-1.  one or more digital inputs
+1. One or more digital inputs
-2.  one or more digital outputs
+2. One or more digital outputs
-3.  a functional specification that details the value of each output for every possible combination of valid input values
+3. A **functional** specification that details the value of each output for every possible combination of valid input values
-4.  a timing specification consisting (at minimum) of an upper bound  t_{pd}tpd​  on the required time for the device to compute the specified output values from an arbitrary set of stable, valid input values.
+4. A **timing** specification consisting (at minimum) of an upper bound  $t_{pd}$  on the required time for the device to compute the specified output values from an arbitrary set of stable, valid input values.

-while the second allows us to construct complex combinational devices from acyclic circuits containing simpler ones.
 A set of interconnected elements is a combinational device if:

 1.  each circuit element is combinational
 2.  every input is connected to exactly one output or to some vast supply of 0's and 1's